As the meeting organizer, you cannot accept a meeting request in Outlook 2007 if you used a public Calendar for the meeting that you created

 322756 How to back up and restore the registry in Windows XP and Windows Vista

-As the meeting organizer, you create a new meeting request under a public Calendar folder, and you send the request to a distribution list.
-Additionally, your e-mail account is a member of this distribution list.
+Consider the following scenario.
+As a meeting organizer, you create a new meeting request under a public Calendar folder in Microsoft Office Outlook 2007 and then send the request to a distribution list.
+Your email account is a member of the distribution list.

 How to obtain the hotfix